This year is our 10th anniversary!!

 Listen to some of the Summer String Ensemble!:

 Thanks for joining us on June 21st for Make Music Day Open House at the parish hall, St. Stephen’s Episcopal Church in Ferguson.
 Youth musicians ages 5 to 17 played some songs or jammed with us on 12 bar blues and Wes Montgomery’s “Bumpin”.
 Moms and dads also participated in playing and singing music with youth as well!

 We included an instrument discovery area, where kids could get hands-on tryouts of dulcimers, hammer dulcimer, bells, keyboards, congas and others.

-We also had a partnership with Walnut Grove elementary school in Ferguson to help get their music teacher set up with 30 ukuleles to be used in music classes at the school.
+We also had a partnership with Walnut Grove elementary school in Ferguson to help get their music teacher, James Young set up with 30 ukuleles to be used in music classes at the school.
 James was awarded 2021 Missouri Teacher of the Year!
 Congratulations James!!
 Read the story on NPR StL

 Strings Attached hopes to continue this effort in expanding the use of ukuleles with kids in nearby elementary schools and supporting their music teachers however we can!

 Looking to create a new collection of student/adult recordings in 2020.
 We’ve produced 4 CD’s of material to date and if you haven’t heard any of our recordings, check them out at http://www.reverbnation.com/stringsattachedproject or at http://www.soundcloud.com/guitarkestra

 Check out a featured article about Strings Attached on Reverb at The Strings Attached Project: Instruments and Music Education for Kids of All Backgrounds | Reverb Gives .
 At Reverb Gives a portion of every sale of instruments sold on Reverb provides students, teachers, and leaders of music programs across the world with instruments they need.